abbluiz/github-file-summary-api/README.md

 ### Setting Up Your Environment

+#### Default Environment

+Just run `npm run start` and be happy.

+#### Special Environments

 First of all, you must create a directory named `config` inside the root of the repository files.

-For development environments: a file named `dev.env` inside the root of the repository files.
+**Production**: a file named `dev.env` must be created inside the config directory.
 There you can set `PORT={NUMBER}` to change the port and `PROMISCUOUS=true|false` to enable/disable promiscuous mode (disabled by default).
 Start the API with `npm run dev`.

-For production environments: same thing, but file is named `prod.env` and `npm run start2` to start API.
+**Development**: auto reload with nodemon will be enabled; same instructions, but file must be named `dev.env` and `npm run dev` must be runned to start API.

-For testing environments: same thing, but file is named `test.env` and `npm run test` to start API.
+**Testing**: it will perform some automatic tests; same instructions, but file must be named `test.env` and `npm run test` must be runned to start API.

 ## Query Parameters

-* `?repo=owner/repo`: `owner` must be a valid GitHub username (individual or organization). `repo` must be a valid GitHub repository name.
+* `?repo=owner/repo`: where `owner` must be a valid GitHub username (individual or organization), and `repo` must be a valid GitHub repository name.

-GitHub usernames cannot have more than 39 characters, accept hyphens (-) but cannot start or finish with hyphens or have consecutive hyphens, and only accepts alphanumeric characters (case insensitive).
+GitHub usernames cannot have more than 39 characters; they accept hyphens (-) but cannot start or finish with hyphens or have consecutive hyphens; usernames only accepts alphanumeric characters and it's case insensitive.

-Repository names are more flexible.
-They can have up to 100 characters, and can have alphanumeric characters, dashes, dots, and underscores.
+Repository names are more flexible: they can have up to 100 characters; can have alphanumeric characters, dashes, dots, and underscores.

-Shout out to this CC0-licensed repository for information about this: https://github.com/shinnn/github-username-regex
+Shout out to this CC0-licensed repository for information about this: https://github.com/shinnn/github-username-regex.

 * `?mode=moderate|polite|promiscuous`: only these three modes are acceptable, however `promiscuous` is not enabled by default.
 The default value is `moderate`.

-This will set the "agressiveness" of the web scraping performed by the API. `polite` mode is the slowest and nicest for GitHub, `moderate` is slow and OK for GitHub, and `promiscuous` is the fastest and quite nasty for GitHub.
+This will set the "agressiveness" of the web scraping recursion performed by the API. `polite` mode is the slowest and nicest for GitHub, `moderate` is slow and OK for GitHub, and `promiscuous` is the fastest and quite nasty for GitHub.
 In fact, `promiscuous` mode will most certainly cause GitHub to answer with 429 Errors (Too Many Requests) if the given repository is big enough.

 ## Queue System

 Once a request is made, it will enter in a job queue.
-While it is being resolved, or waiting in the queue, the API will answer with the following response:
+While it is being resolved or waiting in the queue, the API will answer with the following response:

 Status Code: 202 (Accepted)